Apt1075/Supermarket-bill-generator/README.md

 🧑‍💻 Sample Usage
-Enter item name (or 'done' to finish): Soap
+Enter item name (or 'done' to finish): Milk
 Enter price for 'Milk': ₹40
 Enter item name (or 'done' to finish): Rice
 Enter price for 'Rice': ₹120